-Answer: MediConnect is assisting WellPoint in retrieving Medicare Advantage member medical records from physicians throughout the WellPoint regions and from a select number of hospitals.
-Like last year, CV Infosys, another WellPoint vendor, will be retrieving record summaries from all other hospitals.
+Answer: MediConnect is assisting WellPoint in retrieving Medicare Advantage member medical records from submissions.

+Infosys, another WellPoint vendor, will be retrieving record summaries from all other hospitals.

-Once the records are retrieved from the provider, MediConnect will perform a record review to capture diagnosis data from the record for submission to CMS as part of WellPoint's risk adjustment data submissions.
+Once the records are retrieved from the provider, MediConnect will perform a record review to capture diagnosis data from the record for submission to CMS as part of WellPoint's risk adjustment data